Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Grothendieck motives of smooth semiprojective varieties

 We continue with our fixed base curve $X$, of genus $g\ge 2$.
-Now that we have established the required regularity conditions and the semiprojectivity of the $\SL$-Hodge moduli space, for $\SL=(L,[\cdot\,,\cdot],\delta)$ of rank $1$ and degree less than $2-2g$, we can address the invariance of the motive with respect to the algebroid structure of $\SL$ by keeping $L$ fixed, and when we vary $\lambda$ in $\CC$.
+Now that we have established the required regularity conditions and the semiprojectivity of the $\SL$-Hodge moduli space, for $\SL=(L,[\cdot\,,\cdot],\delta)$ of rank $1$ and degree less than $2-2g$, we can address the invariance of the motive with respect to the algebroid structure of $\SL$ by keeping $L$ fixed and varying $\lambda$ in $\CC$.
 Hence the variation on the Lie algebroid structure we are considering is the one given by \eqref{eq:Llambda}.
 By \eqref{eq:isomfnonzeroibres}, this is clearly true if one changes the Lie algebroid structure by varying from $\lambda\in\CC^*$ to $\lambda'\in\CC^*$, so the main point is that the motivic class remains unchanged when we go to the trivial algebroid structure, thus $\lambda=0$.
-This is one of the contents of the next theorem.
+This is one of the contents of the next theorem, which follows directly from Theorems \ref{thm:semiprojectiveHodge} and \ref{thm:semiprojectiveMotive}.

 \begin{theorem} Let $\SL=(L,[\cdot\,,\cdot],\delta)$ be a Lie algebroid on $X$ such that $L$ is a line bundle with $\deg(L)<2-2g$.
 If $r$ and $d$ are coprime, then the following equalities hold in $\hat{K}(\VarC)$,